Tuesday, February 10, 2026

 There should be at least 4 options on the general election ballots, with the other two representing other parties or running as independents.
 These other party candidates need to have access to the same resources, including debates, as the two major parties' candidates.

 The definition of a Progressive politician sometimes includes "left-leaning."
-Teddy Roosevelt was a progressive Republican and did a lot of good things.
+Teddy Roosevelt was a Progressive Republican and he did a lot of good things.
 The best way to straighten things out in the near future is to get someone smart in there as a Progressive Democrat.
 An effective Progressive Republican leader probably won't be an option anytime soon.